Willis Bates

-Willis Sherman "Bill" Bates (January 26, 1880 – May 13, 1939) was an American football and basketball coach.
-He served as the head football coach at Fairmount College—now known as Wichita State University—from 1905 to 1908 and at Southwestern College in Winfield, Kansas from 1914 to 1925, compiling a career college football record of 81–49–12.
-He also coached basketball at Fairmount (1905–1908) and Southwestern (1914–1926), tallying a career college basketball mark of 179–79.
+Willis Sherman "Bill" Bates (January 26, 1880 – May 13, 1939) was an American college football and college basketball coach.
+He served as the head football coach at Fairmount College—now known as Wichita State University—from 1905 to 1908 and at Southwestern College in Winfield, Kansas from 1914 to 1925, compiling a career college football head coaching record of 81–49–12.
+He also coached basketball at Fairmount (1905–1908, 1913–1914) and Southwestern (1914–1926), tallying a career college basketball head coaching mark of 179–79.

 Coaching career

 Fairmount

 Bates was the sixth head football coach for Fairmount College, now Wichita State University, located in Wichita, Kansas and he held that position for four seasons, from 1905 until 1908.
 His overall coaching record at Fairmount was 28–8–3.
 This ranks him second at Fairmont/Wichita State in terms of total wins and third at Wichita State in terms of winning percentage.

 Night game

 Bates was the head coach for the 1905 Cooper vs. Fairmount football game played on October 6, 1905 at Association Field in Wichita The game was played at night under gas lamps as a demonstration by the Coleman Company and was the first night football game played west of the Mississippi River.
 Fairmount won by a score of 24–0.